The 2018 Bill and Jo Trent Airshow will be held Saturday,

 Scott Francis began flying aerobatics and competing in aerobatic competitions in 2003.
 He rapidly moved up from Sportsman level, to Intermediate, Advanced, and finally the top level – Unlimited.
 He’ll be flying his ultra-high performance MXS aircraft, one of only twelve in existence, at our airshow.
 This all carbon fiber construction monoplane can reach a top speed of 310 miles an hour while still maintaining ultimate maneuverability.

-The US Navy's Tactical Demonstration team will bring their "Rhino" F/A-18 Super Hornet to showcase the maneuverability and handling of this aircraft.
+The US Air Force's Tactical Demonstration team will bring their "Warthog" A-10 Thunderbolt II to showcase the maneuverability and handling of this aircraft.

 The Chefpitts aircraft is a Pitts S1S, built by hand in a garage over the course of three years while Clemens, the pilot, was simultaneously working as a professional chef.
 While the Pitts plane design has been around since 1945, and lends itself well to rolls in midair, the Cheffpitts is unique due to several modifications, including the paint scheme, which was designed and hand-painted by the pilot after the plane was built.
 The performance will be reminiscent of airshows that Clemens was inspired by as a child.